dfk-paris/own-reality/README.md

 ### Data import

-The json data is available at https://doi.org/10.11588/data/KZHLS8.
-Please download the archive to the application directory, e.g.
+The json data is available at https://doi.org/10.11588/data/ZMIHMY.
+Please download the archive to the application directory and then extract:

     tar xzf /root/json.data.tar.gz